ic-labs/django-icekit/docs/deploying/index.rst

    :alt: Deploy to Docker Cloud

-(This is mostly for testing and demonstration purposes - you won't be able to customise your project when deploying the official ICEkit Docker image this way.)
+(This is mostly for testing and demonstration purposes - you won't be able to customise your project when deploying the official GLAMkit Docker image this way.)

 ..
 TODO: document how to deploy your own project for the first time.